Kgotso-Koete/Araba/README.md

 Threats: Meteor also does not have as many develope networks and tools as the Mongo DB Express Angular Node (MEAN)stack and might come at the cost more medium-term development flexibility relative to my skillset currently

+#
-The web applicaion is built using the Meteor.js framework and has its foundation based on the microscope app from the Discover Meteor Book: https://github.com/DiscoverMeteor/Microscope
+This web applicaion is built using the Meteor.js framework and has its foundation based on the microscope app from the Discover Meteor Book: https://github.com/DiscoverMeteor/Microscope

 Built by Kgotso Koete
 Johannesburg, July 2019